SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-the-switch.md

 ---
 layout: post
-title: Prepare your PoE Switch
+title: PiSeduce Installation - Episode 2
-subtitle: SNMP and PoE configuration
+subtitle: Prepare your PoE Switch
 category: Administration
-index: 2
+index: 3
 ---

 The main hardware requires to set up a PiSeduce cluster is a PoE switch and a few Raspberry Pis.
 A